jorgesoriax/jorgesoriax/README.md

 I'm a self-taught developer, I enjoy learning new technologies and facing challenges every day.
 My work philosophy focuses on the needs of the user and their experience browsing through a website.

-— 🌱 I'm currently learning ReactJS.
+— 🌱 I'm currently learning ReactJS and TypeScript.

 ## Lenguages and tools
 I have experience with JavaScript, Sass, Tailwind CSS, Figma, AdobeXD and additionally Laravel and phpMyAdmin.